Panel paintings

 Summary of paintings by Giotto

-Frescoes in the San Francesco, Assisi
+Frescoes in San Francesco, Assisi

-Legend of St. Francis | New Testament scenes | Lower Church
+Upper Church: Legend of St Francis | New Testament scenes | Lower Church

-Frescoes in the Arena Chapel, Padua
+Frescoes in Arena Chapel, Padua

-Life of Joachim | Life of Virgin | Life of Christ | Last Judgment | Angels | Decoration
+Life of Joachim | Life of Virgin | Life of Christ | Angels | Heads

-Frescoes in the S. Croce, Florence
+Frescoes in Santa Croce, Florence

-Frescoes in the Peruzzi Chapel | Frescoes in the Bardi Chapel
+Frescoes in Peruzzi Chapel | Frescoes in Bardi Chapel

 Panel paintings

-Crucifix | Maestŕ and others | Polyptych panels | Srefaneschi Altarpiece | Baroncelli Polyptych
+Crucifix | Maestŕ and others | Polyptych panels | Stefaneschi Altarpiece | Baroncelli Polyptych

 Miscellaneous works

-The Navicella mosaic | The Campanile of the Florence Cathedral
+Navicella mosaic | Campanile of the Florence Cathedral